mistrmochov/WaydroidSU/README.md

 ## Notice

-Keep in mind, that this project is still in early stages and there might be some unexpected issues.
+If you are using latest git version of this project right now, there might some issues.
+My update is still incomplete!

 ## Installation